andreacomo/alfresco-annotations/README.md

 ## Annotations

-Each annotation's javadoc helps you to remember which class you sould or must extend, what annotation attributes you must provide and what are default values
+Each annotation's javadoc helps you to remember which class you should or must extend, what annotation attributes you must provide and what are default values

 * [@ActionExecuter](#actionexecuter)
 * [@Behaviour](#behaviour)